Group Therapy in Houston, TX: Healing in Connection Through Specialized, Trauma-Informed Community

 Deepening Self-Awareness

-The group as a mirror for your internal dynamics.
-Other members reflect patterns, blind spots, and strengths invisible in individual therapy.
-This promotes genuine self-acceptance.
+Utilize the group as a mirror for your internal dynamics.
+Other members reflect back patterns, blind spots, and strengths that are invisible in individual therapy.
+This enhances insight into your relational patterns and promotes genuine self-acceptance.

-A real-world, yet contained, laboratory for communication, boundary-setting, and emotional regulation skills learned in individual therapy.
-Immediate feedback accelerates transfer to daily life.
+The group serves as a real-world, yet contained, laboratory for practicing the communication, boundary-setting, and emotional regulation skills learned in individual therapy.
+You receive immediate feedback and support, which accelerates the transfer of skills into your life outside of therapy.

 Challenging Negative Narratives